 18. Streaming Online Business Ideas: Gaming, Cooking, Crafting, Etc.

 Love video games?
-If you tend to be entertaining as you play – making funny quips, throwing out wicked insults or having hilarious temper tantrums – stream your gameplay on Twitch.
+If you tend to be entertaining as you play – making funny quips, throwing out wicked insults, or having hilarious temper tantrums – stream your gameplay on Twitch.
 Gamers earn an income by selling merchandise or offering paid subscriptions.
-You’ll want decent gamer equipment to make this worth your effort, like a quality chair, microphone and webcam.
+You’ll want decent gamer equipment to make this worth your efforts, like a quality chair, microphone, and webcam.
 If you want to earn like a gaming pro, you have to look like one.

 You can apply that approach to anything you love, too.
 If it’s not gaming, it may be cooking, crafting, etc. So long as you’re somehow entertaining as you go about your hobby and can talk to your audience along the way, you should be able to engage an audience.
 And when it comes to equipment, the same gaming rule stands true no matter what you’re engaging in: opt for high-quality equipment to look like a pro.